Position Papers

 In a time when views of human sexuality and marriage are rapidly changing, we believe it is necessary and helpful to state clearly and compassionately to the Church and the world our beliefs about God’s design for human sexuality.
 We wish to do so with love toward all as we attempt to imitate God’s love for us.
 We long for the Church as well as society to conform to biblical standards of sexuality; but our ultimate desire is that, through the gospel, all may come to know Jesus Christ as Savior and Lord of their lives and receive His gift of eternal life.
 We also know that having come to believe in Him, we enjoy His blessing by walking with Him according to His Word.
 We believe the Bible to be God’s Word and that to understand and obey His will leads to the greatest human flourishing.

 The Scripture teaches that God initiated, created, and blessed human sexuality.
-The first two chapters of the Bible deal directly with this topic.
-We are also made in His image according to Genesis 1:27, male and female created He them.
-Sexual differentiation is therefore created by God.
-There is no hint of functional superiority or inferiority by male or female.
-Both are equally immediate to the creator and His act, and both are to share alike in the blessing and responsibility of procreation.
+The first two chapters of the Bible address this topic directly, affirming that we are made in His image, as stated in Genesis 1:27.
+Mission Church affirms that God intentionally created humans as biologically male and biologically female, and that this is not a matter of personal choice but a design established by God.
+Sexual differentiation is part of God's creation, with no indication of functional superiority or inferiority between male and female.
+Both are equally created by God, equally share in His blessing, and both carry the shared responsibility of procreation.

 The Gospel Truth of Sexuality